njadid/asynch_py/docs/input_output.rst

 For pulling links from a database table, only one query is required:

--  Query to pull link ids
+1. Query to pull link ids

   -  Inputs: none
   -  Returned tuples: (link id)

 Snapshot Output
 ---------------

 Snapshot outputs can take two formats: recovery files and database tables.
 The format for recovery files is covered in :ref:`Initial Values Input` as an input.

-For using a database table, a database connection file is specified The database connection file has three optional queries:
+For using a database table, a database connection file is specified.
+The database connection file has three optional queries:

--  Query to create a database table before the first upload
+1. Query to create a database table before the first upload

   -  Inputs: table name
   -  Returned tuples: none

--  Query to delete a table before the first upload
+2. Query to delete a table before the first upload

   -  Inputs: table name
   -  Returned tuples: none

--  Query to truncate a table before every upload
+3. Query to truncate a table before every upload

   -  Inputs: table name
   -  Returned tuples: none

 In practice, snapshots are often applied periodically as a way to create check points for the program.
 The third query allows the user to limit the number of snapshots in a table to one.